ssfsx17/sky-islands/readable.md

 unless the Imperials themselves switch to a different way of life, they will surely die from the removal of the Adtextus.

-Who are the St'los Tribe?
-What horrific fate befell them as a result of being classified as "Unweighted Warriors"?
+Who are the St’los Tribe?
+What horrific fate befell them as a result of being classified as “Unweighted Warriors”?
 Are they anywhere near your Island?

 What is Yurk Province?
 How is it doing after the failed experiment with